Neurolinguistic and Psycholinguistic Perspectives on SLA

 This book is a must for all interested in SLA, multilingualism and language learning in general.
 It offers a well-composed selection of thought-provoking perspectives stemming from neuro- and psycholinguistic studies focusing on the second language learner.
 The various scholars study a wide range of topics in two promising areas of research and thereby give evidence of the multifaceted nature of methodologies used in modern linguistics.
 This source will certainly open up new research avenues in the field.

 Janusz Arabski and Adam Wojtaszek both work at the University of Silesia, Poland.
 Their research interests include psycholinguistics, language acquisition and linguistic pragmatics.
-They have invited twelve researchers and practitioners in neurolinguistics and psycholinguistics to contribute papers reporting on their recent studies related to the processes of language acquisition.
-The editors and the contributing authors are active members of many scientific committees and organizations devoted to the investigation of language acquisition processes, they regularly participate in many conferences and publish extensively.
-The author list comprises experienced scholars as well as young researchers.;
+They are the editors of Neurolinguistic and Psycholinguistic Perspectives on SLA and The Acquisition of L2 Phonology, both recently published by Multilingual Matters.
+The editors and the contributing authors are active members of many scientific committees and organizations devoted to the investigation of language acquisition processes, and they regularly participate in many conferences and publish extensively.
+The author list comprises experienced scholars as well as young and promising researchers.